 The website’s homepage is just as bad: There is a big, bright star in the center of the page that screams “Click Here!” and bright colors rotate out of the star in all directions.
 The verses are tough to read against this backdrop of flashing colors.

-The homepage reads “Since 1996” – perhaps the site has not been updated much since then.
+The homepage reads “Since 1996” – perhaps the site has not been updated much.
 In either case, this is a prime example of the worst thing you can do when trying to make a site navigational and easy to read.

-If you thought Craigslist was terrible with its outdated interface, take a look at Arngren.
-I can barely make out what the site is about – it would probably take a while even if I understood the language.
+If you thought Craigslist was terrible with its outdated interface, look at Arngren.
+I can barely make out what the site is about – it would probably take a while, even if I understood the language.